New physics search via angular distribution of $B \rightarrow D^* \ell {\nu}_{\ell}$ decay in the light of the new lattice data: Relationship between pseudoscalar/tensor and vector form factors

 which gives us the equations

-This equation gives the same relation for $+$ and $-$ polarization of $D^*$, and both sides go to zero for longitudinal (0) polarization.
+Note that there exists two scalar current terms in Eq.~\eqref{eq:tensoreom}, which we do not write, as they get cancelled when we solve for the form factors.
+Eq.~\eqref{eq:tensoreommatrix} equation gives the same relation for $+$ and $-$ polarization of $D^*$, and both sides go to zero for longitudinal (0) polarization.
 Therefore, we have only two equations in total, and we need two more to determine all the tensor form factors (including the form factor for $B \rightarrow D$ decay).
 For this, we have the pseudo tensor equation of motion given by

 where the pseudo tensor matrix elements can be related to the tensor matrix elements by the relation $\bar{c}\sigma_{\mu\nu} \gamma^5 b = -\frac{i}{2} \epsilon_{\mu\nu\alpha\beta} \bar{c}\sigma^{\alpha\beta}b$ with the convention $\epsilon_{0123} = 1$.
 This relation gives us the following equation